YusufTufan/YusufTufan/README.md

 ## I am Yusuf👋
-Hello, I am Yusuf.
-In the past, I worked more intensively in the web field.
+Hello, In the past, I worked more intensively in the web field.
 Currently, I am trying to enhance my skills in Java, databases, and AI.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 💬 **Web Field**:I have completed various projects using HTML, CSS, JavaScript, and Angular in the web field.I have a completed project.